Skip to content

 What counts as the South of France for a château wedding?

 The South of France runs from the Atlantic Pyrénées across to the Italian border.
 For château weddings it splits into two halves: Provence and the Côte d'Azur in the east, and Occitanie in the west.
-This page covers the western arc, 14 châteaux across the Aude, Gers, Hérault, Gard, and Lot.
+This page covers the western arc, the châteaux across the Aude, Gers, Hérault, Gard, and Lot.
 For the eastern half, see our château wedding venues in Provence.

 How much does a South of France château wedding cost?